Massive brawl erupts at Christmas toy giveaway in Detroit

 DETROIT (WXYZ) - One woman was arrested after a massive brawl erupted Saturday night at a Christmas toy giveaway in Detroit, police said.

-It happened at about 7 p.m. at the Tower Center Mall on Detroit's west side.
+It happened at about 7 p.m. at the Tower Center Mall on Grand River near Greenfield Road on Detroit's west side.

 The giveaway is held annually to provide Christmas gifts for kids in the city of Detroit.